Nothing warms your heart like a box full of books with your name written on them!

 The Sparrow and The Trees goes to print in April and will be out in the world this fall.
 I hope everyone enjoys it.

-This year…my stars all aligned once again and this time it’s even better!
+This year…my stars all aligned once again!

 This year… I signed with an amazing agent and now I’m an agented author!
 It’s a dream come true.